khaors/geocompr/main.md

 Do not interpret the warning about the geographic (`longitude/latitude`) CRS as "the CRS should not be set": it almost always should be!
 It is better understood as a suggestion to *reproject* the data onto a projected CRS.
-This suggestion does not always need to be heeded: performing spatial and geometric operations makes little or no difference in some cases (e.g., spatial subsetting).
+This suggestion does not always need to be heeded: performing spatial and geometric operations makes little or no difference in some cases (e.g. spatial subsetting).
 But for operations involving distances such as buffering, the only way to ensure a good result is to create a projected copy of the data and run the operation on that.
 This is done in the code chunk below: